Operation Grim Beeper

 A series of pagers exploding in unison.

-After a series of precision strikes against key members of leadership, panic spread from the top of Hezbollah's leadership down over insecure communications.
+After a series of precision strikes eliminated key members of leadership, panic began to spread amongst Hezbollah operatives over insecure communications.

-I don’t have a cellphone, but for those who do, I am explaining for the 100th time — particularly to our people in southern Lebanon — give them up! ” leader Hassan Nasrallah extolled in February 2024.
+I don’t have a cellphone, but for those who do, I am explaining for the 100th time — particularly to our people in southern Lebanon — give them up! ” leader Hassan Nasrallah exhorted his followers in a February 2024 speech.

 He feared, rightly so, Israel's demonstrated ability to hack smartphones and implement backdoors into security protocols.